 Traditional marriages are mostly done before the church wedding (if there is any).
 So, most Nigerian couples usually have two weddings.
 Ghen Ghen!

-Traditional Marriages in Nigeria with Respect to Tribe
+Traditional Marriages in Nigeria Based on Tribes

-Before the main ceremony, the groom’s family would first ‘knock’ on the bride’s house door with food and gifts to officially ask for the bride’s hand in Marriage.
+Before the main ceremony, the groom’s family would first ‘knock’ on the bride’s house door with food and gifts to officially ask for the bride’s hand in marriage.